 Chili is one of our favorite winter comfort meals.
-Whether it’s authentic Texas chili, chili with beans, vegetarian chili, turkey chili, or spicy 5-alarm chili there’s often a dilemma: what to do with the leftovers?
+Whether it’s authentic Texas chili, chili with beans, vegetarian chili, turkey chili, or spicy 5-alarm chili, there’s often a dilemma: what to do with the leftovers?
 Instead of reheating the same bowl of chili, why not get creative and transform those leftovers into mouthwatering meals that will surprise your taste buds?
 Here are twenty leftover chili recipes that are not only easy to prepare but will also make you look forward to having extra chili on hand.

 How To Store Leftover Chili